 Or being glossed over as people get a poor excuse of an engineering (or other technical) education that misses out on so much of both the really important stuff and the really, really fucking cool stuff

 Because of my college experience I do know what college gets right and wrong, what is covered and isn’t.
-And, while I think I could have done a lot better on my own, it did serve as the catalyst.
+So, while I think I could have done a lot better on my own, it did serve as the catalyst.
 It gave me the terms to search, it pulled the curtain back just enough so that I could see some of the options.
-I hope that OpGuides can supplement your college education, that I can finish the job of opening the curtains to give you the full stage, to show you the things you missed or re-light that spark of passion for the same things that I’m passionate about yet college managed to turn into a dull delve into cryptic and dead yet far too expensive text books.
+I think that’s all that’s really need for someone with enough motivation to be able to succeed, so that’s what I want OpGuides to do.

 totally not para-social relationships friends.

 On the note of links, those that I think are a cut above the rest will have a lil’ symbol next to them to mark them as being particularly good resources.

 Thank You! #

 one time contribution of $10+ or any monthly contribution on GitHub Sponsors or Patreon